 Situated in The Vale of Lorton, which runs from Cockermouth down to Crummock Water and Buttermere, the quaint village of High Lorton has a little shop and an excellent village pub and restaurant.
-The village can be accessed on foot in approximately 15 minutes, which makes Melbreak a great choice for those who prefer a more rural location.
+This lovely property is situated within the village, which makes Melbreak a great choice for those who prefer a more rural location.
 High Lorton is very popular with walkers and cyclists, thanks to its easy access to some amazing walks and cycle routes, including the Whinlatter Visitor Centre, 3¾ miles.
 With free access to England’s only true mountain forest, rising 1000ft above sea level, it provides a range of activities for all ages, from forest mountain trails to the high rope adventure course, Go Ape, and an excellent play area and Gruffalo Trail specifically for younger children.
 You can also hire bikes or visit the café, it really is a great day out for all ages.
 Beach 12 miles.
 Shop 350 yards, pub and restaurant ¾ mile.

 Read more about Melbreak

 Bedroom 1: With double bed.

 Bedroom 2: With twin beds.